python/devguide/developer-workflow/c-api.rst

 While internal API can be changed at any time, it's still good to keep it
 stable: other API or other CPython developers may depend on it.
-For users, internal API is sometimes the best a workaround for a thorny problem -- though those use cases should be discussed on `Discourse <https://discuss.python.org/c/30>`_ or an issue so we can try to find a supported way to serve them.
+For users, internal API is sometimes the best workaround for a thorny problem
+--- though those use cases should be discussed on the `C API Discourse category <https://discuss.python.org/c/30>`_ or an issue so we can try to find a supported way to serve them.